mgsnova/feature/README.md

 With this approach Feature is higly configurable and not bound to a specific kind of configuration.

 **NOTE:** Ruby 1.8 is only supported until version 0.7.0.
 Later Versions require at least Ruby 1.9.
+**NOTE:** Using feature with ActiveRecord and Rails 3 MAY work.
+Use version 1.1.0 if you need support for Rails 3.

 ## CI status